Constellations in prime elements of number fields: Construction of pseudorandom measures and estimates of weighted densities

 \subsection{Outline of the proof of Theorem~\ref{mtheorem=primeconstellationsfinite}}

 Let $\delta>0$.
 Assume that for a sufficiently large real number $M$, $A\subseteq\PP_K \cap\DD\cap\OK(\omom,M)$ satisfies

 The goal is to show that $A$ contains an $S$-constellation.
-Here we outline the argument to achieve this goal. \begin{itemize} \item For the main parameter $M$, choose $W\in \NN$ and an auxiliary parameter $N$ appropriately in order to apply Theorem~\ref{thm:RMST}. \item Construct a pseudorandom measure $\tilde{\lambda}\colon\OK\to\RR_{\geq 0}$ with the following condition: if $M$ (and hence $N$) are sufficiently large depending on a given $\rho>0$, then $\tilde{\lambda}$ satisfies the $(\rho,N,S)$-linear forms condition in the sense of Definition~\ref{definition=S-linearform}. \end{itemize}
+Here we outline the argument to achieve this goal. \begin{itemize} \item Choose a parameter $w$, which arises from the $W$-trick employed in the proof of the Goldston--Y\i ld\i r\i m type asymptotic formula (Theorem~\ref{Th:Goldston_Yildirim}). \item For the parameter $w$ and the main parameter $M$, determine three auxiliary parameters $W=W_w$, $R=R_{M;r}$ and $N=N_{w,M}$ appropriately in order to apply Theorem~\ref{thm:RMST}. \item Under the condition that $w$ and $M$ are sufficiently large depending on a given $\rho>0$, construct a pseudorandom measure $\tilde{\lambda}\colon\OK\to\RR_{\geq 0}$, meaning that $\tilde{\lambda}$ satisfies the $(\rho,N,S)$-linear forms condition in the sense of Definition~\ref{definition=S-linearform}. \end{itemize}

+The exact argument will be presented in Subsection~\ref{subsection=pseudorandommeasure}.
+The proof of pseudorandomness of $\tilde{\lambda}$ is based on Theorem~\ref{Th:Goldston_Yildirim}.
+Here, one of the keys to the proof is that the error term of Theorem~\ref{Th:Goldston_Yildirim} decomposes into two parts: one is of the form $o_{w\to \infty}(1)$, depending only on $w$ out of $w$ and $M$; the other is of the form $o_{M\to \infty}(1)$, as long as $w$ is fixed.
+To switch from the $M$-world to the $N$-world, we need to take $b\in \OK$ as well as $W\in \NN$.
+Although in Subsection~\ref{subsection=pseudorandommeasure} we argue with an arbitrarily taken $b$ which is prime to $W$, we will eventually choose $b$ according to the given set $A$.